ryedin/site/_guide/20-automate.md

 ## Console

-Our goal is to trigger a variety of actions by, for example, pushing to the master branch of a GitHub or BitBucket repo.
+Our goal is to trigger a variety of actions by, for example, pushing to the master branch of a GitHub or GitLab repo.

 This is useful for automating various steps in your delivery pipeline, such as: